Open Accessibility Menu

 Personal interests:

-My family—especially my three lively children, hiking, Pilates and spending time on Mt.
+My family—especially my three lively children, 2 dogs, and chickens; hiking, camping, and spending time on Mt.
 Hood.

 (back to top)